GHA 14 Currie Chieftains 38

 Both teams prepared carefully going over a number of set drills and ploys.
 There was a distinct air of determination emanating from both squads, conscious of the need to make a positive start in what will be a demanding season.
 The home side kicked off and as Currie gathered inside their own half they immediately took the ball into contact.
 Despite being stopped on half way and GHA recovering possession a brave drive by Scott Plumridge into the opposition forwards resulted in the visitors securing possession and swiftly running the ball through hands to allow the speed and accuracy of pass to allow Charlie Brett to elude the chasing home defence to score.
 The conversion was narrowly missed and the score after three minutes was: GHA 0 CURRIE 5.

 The home side went for a long diagonal restart but the ball was gathered and fed to the very capable Gregor Hunter who cleared the danger and took play up to half way.
 Currie were setting their stall out early driving GHA on to the back foot with a combination of close forward drives, recycling from loose forays and impressive paced passing of the ball through the backs.
 A critical aspect of the Currie approach was the tremendous support the ball carrier received after making the initial break on his left and right shoulder.
 This throughout the match allowed the visitors to engage the tackler and still off load the ball to maintain advancement and momentum.Currie were awarded a penalty inside the home twenty two metre area and Gregor Hunter kicked to the corner.
 The visitors captured the line out ball and drove as one at the home defence.
 A short pass to the impressive and experienced Matais Argiro allowed him to blast his way over to score.
-The try was converted and the score after six minutes was GHA 0 CURRIE 12.
+The try was converted by Gregor Hunter and the score after six minutes was GHA 0 CURRIE 12.

 Despite the score the home side refused to buckle and sought ways to match the speed and confidence of the visitors.
 On the fifteenth minute the home side rallied with a lovely break from midfield by Grant Mollison which found space inside the Currie defence.
 However the visiting defence regrouped and turned the ball over to Currie .
 Gregor Hunter controlling progress at stand off put in a diagonal kick deep into GHA territory.
 Currie gained possession of the loose ball and a combined charge to the line by messrs Davies and Dee fed colleague Hunter who knocked on with the home defence scrambling to cover.
 The resulting scrum on the home side’s ten metre line saw the ball fed to messrs Mollison and Scott who found space to carry a threat into the Currie half.
 The break was stopped but the forward momentum generated by the home side was cheering the home support and a penalty was awarded to the home side.
 The award was quickly taken and caught CUrrie on the wrong foot.
 Jamie MCCarthy took the ball on and was stopped on the Currie ten metre line.
 There were signs that the home side were beginning to come to terms with the pace and intensity of this level of rugby as we reached the end of the quarter there were several minutes of scrappy play as both sides negated progress on the half way area.
 However, Currie found their shape again and the orchestrator in chief, Gregor Hunter took play into the GHA half with a well placed kick.
 From the resulting set piece a well worked break by Fergus Scott and Steven Hamilton tore through the home ranks before offloading to Steven Hamilton who went through to score.
 Gregor Hunter put in a superb conversion to make the score after twenty two minutes: GHA 0 CURRIE 26.